Best Espresso Machines for Home Use.

 My Observations:

-This is the perfect Panarello wand I’ve ever used, it allows you to close the steam holes, which implies you have similar control over the texture that you’d have with a pro steam wand, it’s extremely clever.
+This is the perfect Panarello wand I’ve ever used, it allows you to close the steam holes, which indicates you have similar control over the texture that you’d have with a pro steam wand, it’s extremely clever.

 Check Price – Amazon UK Check Price – Currys